The Slide Show/ Neckerchief Slides

 Materials

-it is very cheap (20-35 cents per foot) and you can cut it with a good, heavy
+store, it is very cheap (20-35 cents per foot) and you can cut it with a

-purses, old leather coats (fur ones, too), leather belts, etc. Check the
+coats (fur ones, too), leather belts, etc. Check the Goodwill or

 - Any leather or felt pattern can be duplicated easily

-brilliant colors plus shades, can be cut with a scissors, and is so easy to
+plus shades, can be cut with a scissors, and is so easy to use and

-vinyl (naughahyde) fabric.
+fabric.
 Go to an upholsterer's shop and ask for scraps.
+Also ask for

 - Check Clearance sales after Christmas and other holidays